openedx-unsupported/devstack/docs/pycharm_integration.rst

 4. Deselect "Add content..." and "Add source..."

+Then make two changes in PyCharm's preferences:

+1. Set "Tools -> Python Integrated Tools -> Default test runner" to "py.test".

+2. In "Languages & Frameworks -> Django", uncheck "Enable Django Support".
+   Starting in PyCharm 2017.3 (the EAP of which is already available), this dialog has a "Do not use Django test runner" checkbox which should be enabled instead.

-Then set the "Tools -> Python Integrated Tools -> Default test runner" preference to "py.test", apply the change, and restart PyCharm.
-You should now be able to execute any individual test file via its context menu, or to run custom sets of tests by creating a custom py.test Run/Debug configuration (which should now be initialized with the defaults above) and setting its "Target" appropriately.
+You should now be able to execute tests via the context menu of test files, classes, or individual test cases.
+You can also run custom sets of tests by creating a custom py.test Run/Debug configuration (which should now be initialized with the defaults above) and setting its "Target" appropriately.

 Currently not supported for PyCharm Development
 -----------------------------------------------